Loading [Contrib]/a11y/accessibility-menu.js

 • Weak integration with Slurm that is unable to adapt to NERSC scheduler policies.
 This can lead to long queue waiting times for tasks and excessive turnaround for workflows as a whole

-• Nextflow uses parallel file systems to synchronize tasks, which is a frequent source of undesired behavior
+• Nextflow uses shared file systems to preserve workflow state; caching or slow synchronization of this information can be a source of undesired behavior

 How to use Nextflow at NERSC